What is the APLP?

 What does the program involve?

 The first five months (August through December) involves intensive coursework and living and working within a diverse community.
 First semester program content focuses on three areas: interpreting emerging issues facing the Asia Pacific; developing leadership capacity; and professional development.
-Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, field experience, independent work and online activities.
+Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, an intensive field study experience, independent work and online activities.

 Who are the program staff?